 College of Education

-Internships (4989) are required for 3 hours credit for most undergraduate programs and Student Teaching (4990 and 4991) is required for 12 hours credit in all teacher certification programs.
-For more information, contact the Teacher Certification and Advising Office at Deborah_Ballard@umsl.edu or at 314-516-6710.
+Internships (4989) are required for 3 hours credit for most undergraduate programs and Site Based Experience (4990 and 4991) is required for 12 hours credit in all teacher certification programs.
+For more information, contact the Teacher Certification and Advising Office at 314-516-6710.

 Joint Engineering Program

-UMSL/Washington University Joint Undergraduate Engineering Program career-related work arrangements for students majoring in all areas of engineering are primarily administered through Career Services.
+UMSL/Washington University Joint Undergraduate Engineering Program career-related work arrangements for students majoring in all areas of engineering are administered through Career Services and the UMSL Engineering Advisor.
 These positions are paid and non-credit-bearing.